Annulata/ridehailing_yellow_taxi/README.md

   - A downward trend increases the fulfillment ⬆️
   - An upward trend decreases the fulfillment 🔻

+# Executive Summary: Why Are Rides Being Cancelled?

+## Business Problem

+The primary objective of this analysis was to understand what is preventing rides from being successfully fulfilled and identify opportunities to improve the fulfillment rate.

+## What We Found

+Our analysis shows that ride cancellations are not primarily driven by customer behavior or driver preferences.
+Instead, the underlying issue is a **supply-demand imbalance**, especially during peak commuting hours.

+When cancellation trends were analyzed across different times of the day, a clear pattern emerged:

+- Ride cancellations peak during office commute hours.
+- Cancellations increase sharply again after 7 PM.
+- These periods coincide with the highest demand for rides.

+To understand what was causing these cancellations, we examined the cancellation reasons.

+The majority of cancelled rides were found to be **unassigned rides**, meaning customers never received a driver.
+This suggests that customers are not cancelling because they no longer need the ride; rather, the platform is unable to match demand with sufficient driver supply.

+## The Role of ETA

+Next, we analyzed the Estimated Time of Arrival (ETA) across different time periods.

+During office hours, the average ETA is significantly higher compared to other parts of the day.
+This indicates that available drivers are stretched thin during peak demand periods.

+This behavior aligns with customer expectations.
+During commute hours, customers are highly time-sensitive and need to reach their workplaces or destinations on time.
+As waiting times increase, customers become less willing to wait and are more likely to cancel their rides.

+To validate this further, we examined rides that were successfully assigned to drivers.

+Interestingly, rides with assigned drivers during office hours had the **lowest average ETA**.
+This indicates that customers are willing to complete their rides when a driver is assigned quickly.
+However, when ETA increases due to limited driver availability, cancellations rise sharply.

+## Customer Behavior Changes Outside Office Hours

+The analysis also revealed a shift in customer behavior during late evenings and early mornings.

+During these periods, customers appear more tolerant of longer wait times.
+Unlike office-hour commuters who prioritize speed, customers traveling at night are more focused on reaching home safely and are therefore willing to wait slightly longer for a ride.

+As a result, the impact of ETA on cancellations is less severe outside peak commuting hours.

+## Root Cause

+The evidence consistently points to a single root cause:

+**Driver supply is unable to keep pace with customer demand during peak hours.**

+This creates a chain reaction:

+Demand Surge → Driver Shortage → Higher ETA → Unassigned Rides → Customer Cancellations → Lower Fulfillment Rate

+## Key Business Takeaway

+The fulfillment challenge is fundamentally a **supply-side problem**, not a demand-side problem.

+To improve fulfillment rates, the business should focus on increasing driver availability during peak commute hours, reducing ETA, and minimizing the number of rides that remain unassigned.

+Addressing the supply gap during these critical periods represents the largest opportunity to reduce cancellations and improve the overall customer experience.

 ## Insights
 - ### Insight 1
 - ### Inisght 2